FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 .. centered:: Figure 4.10-3 Add users

--  **Edit users**：When there is a user list, click the "Edit" button on the right, the job number and name cannot be modified, but the password and function can be modified, and the password also needs to be uniquely verified.
+-  **Edit users**:When there is a user list, click the "Edit" button on the right, the job number and name cannot be modified, but the password and function can be modified, and the password also needs to be uniquely verified.

 .. image:: teaching_pendant_software/188.png
    :width: 6in